OhadR/express-with-correlator/README.md

         } catch (e) ...
     });

-As we can see, the code remained as is except the fact that we generate a correlation-id (there are many other way to do this but to simplify the example I have used this), and then call `correlator.withId()` and let the original code run within the correlation scope. correlation-id docs:
+As we can see, the code remained as is except the fact that we generate a correlation-id (there are many other ways to do this but I wanted to simplify the example), and then call `correlator.withId()` and let the original code run within the correlation scope. correlation-id docs:

 ![docs-withId](docs-withId.JPG)